-If you are creating a new shadow set, you can initialize one volume at a time, or multiple volumes with one command, which can streamline the creation of a shadow set (see Section 4.3).
-When you initialize one volume at a time, you can give it a volume label to be used used for the shadow set.
+If you are creating a new shadow set, you can initialize one volume at a time, or multiple volumes with one command, which can streamline the creation of a shadow set (see Section 4.3, "Using INITIALIZE/SHADOW/ERASE to Form a Shadow Set").
+When you initialize one volume at a time, you can give it a volume label to be used for the shadow set.
 When you later mount additional volumes into the shadow set, each volume is initialized and is given the same volume label automatically.

 - 3. Install the Volume Shadowing for OpenVMS licenses unless you are running OpenVMS Integrity servers and purchased either the Enterprise Operating Environment or the Mission Critical Operating Environment.
 These operating environments include the Volume Shadowing for OpenVMS license.
-See Section 3.2 for more information. - 4.
+See Section 3.2, "Licensing Volume Shadowing for OpenVMS" for more information. - 4.
 Set the SHADOWING parameter to enable volume shadowing on each node that will use volume shadowing.
-See Section 3.3 for more information.
+See Section 3.3, "Volume Shadowing Parameters" for more information.